 We want to ensure everyone has a safe and enjoyable experience in our parks and practicing proper water safety is a key component in that.

-Continue reading Staying safe around dams
+Continue reading Staying safe around hydroelectric facilities

 Ontario Parks protects not only land, but also a network of over one million hectares of lakes and rivers across the province.